Snaiel/ML-Fireballs/README.md

 - There can be upwards of hundreds or even thousands of jobs scheduled, but the scheduling system of Setonix handles the allocation of resources.
 - A folder of images can take 5-10 minutes, a day of camera folders can take 5-20 minutes, a month takes around an hour.
 - All depends on how busy the supercomputer is.

+## Video Explanation

+The original presentation given to the SSTC on **05/02/2025** about my summer internship wasn't recorded, so here is a recorded version of the presentation. **Recorded 12/02/2025**.

 <br>